AnuragSingh1104/Basic-CRUD-app-Using-Fast-API/README.md

 ## 🐛 Known Issues

 - None at the moment.
-Please report any issues you encounter!
+Please report any issues you encounter

-## 🔮 Future Enhancements

-- [ ] Add authentication and authorization (JWT tokens)
-- [ ] Implement pagination for list endpoints
-- [ ] Add filtering and sorting capabilities
-- [ ] Database migrations with Alembic
-- [ ] Comprehensive test suite with pytest
-- [ ] Docker containerization
-- [ ] CI/CD pipeline setup
-- [ ] API rate limiting
-- [ ] Logging and monitoring

 ## 📄 License